raspberrypilearning/python_scrolling/en/step_5.md

 --- task ---

 The speed of the game is controlled by how fast obstacles seem to be moving towards the player.
-This code speeds this up by adding `frame_count * level` to the y-coordinate during obstacle generation.
+This code speeds this up by adding `frame_count * level` to the `y` coordinate during obstacle generation.

 --- code ---
 ---